Published by SchoolAdvisor on Dec 29, 2016, 05:33 PM

 If your child is heading for university you should, even at this stage, research entry requirements on each university’s website.

 The IGCSE is graded from A* to G, with U stated as “Ungraded”.
-Students are required to obtain minimum grade C for the 5 core subjects in order to proceed to the next advanced level or further education.
+Students are required to obtain minimum grade C for the five core subjects in order to proceed to the next advanced level or further education.
 IGCSE grading overview is as below:

-IGCSE offers more than 70 subjects.
+As mentioned previously, IGCSE offers more than 70 subjects.
 Students are required to take a minimum of 5 or maximum of 14 subjects.
 The core subjects are English, Mathematics and Sciences.
 Students can also choose other subjects ranging from Social Sciences (commonly Accounting, Business Studies, Economics, Sociology) to Arts & Technology (commonly Computer Studies, Information & Communication Technology (ICT), Art & Design).

 A-Level is a pre-university programme offered in Malaysia that’s based on the UK education system.
 Otherwise known as GCE Advanced Level, you can take this course after completing your SPM and before pursuing a degree at university.